 The sciatic nerve is the longest nerve in the body, going from the pelvis, through the buttocks, down the legs to the feet.

-Having a slipped disc in the back is a most common cause of sciatica, but sometimes doctors do not find an obvious cause of the pain.
+Having a prolapsed disc (also known as a ' slipped disc') in the back is a most common cause of sciatica, but sometimes doctors do not find an obvious cause of the pain.

 What are the symptoms of sciatica?

 - Pain in the buttock or leg that is worse when sitting